 You’ve had a great business idea, you’ve taken the plunge and you’re ready to get going but there’s so much you need to think about.
 Suddenly there’s a myriad of things you need to understand (with no corporate IT Department at the end of the phone) and you’re being offered unsolicited advice left, right and centre.
-In my first “Take Five” I will hopefully be able save you some time and stress (well at least digitally).
+In this “Take Five” I will hopefully be able save you some time and stress (well at least digitally).

 I have been privileged and honoured to have been present at the start of many successful businesses.
 Here are a few helpful hints (well advice) on how to avoid some of the regular digital pitfalls.
 To ensure your adventure starts off on the right foot and that you don’t encounter too much trouble (well on this matter only) , here are my FIVE pointers to send you in the right direction (the views are all my own).